Foel Chwern: Situation

-The scarp edge on which the cairn was built is at 568 m above sea level, on a ridge that culminates half a mile (1km) to the south at the 600 m summit of Craig y Llyn, the highest point in Glamorgan It is a large tract of unnocupied land, with nor roads, now substantially planted with conifers.
+The scarp edge on which the cairn was built is at 568 m above sea level, on a ridge that culminates half a mile (1 km) to the south at the 600 m summit of Craig y Llyn, the highest point in Glamorgan It is a large tract of unnocupied land, with nor roads, now substantially planted with conifers.
 It is part of the Rheola Forest, which occupies a large area to the east of the Neath valley, above Cwmgwrach, planted with spruce and larch by the Forestry Commission in the mid 20th century.
 Before that years of coalmining had left over 150 collieries and mines and 15 tramways across the plateau.
 A large open-cast coalmines continues to operate a kilometer to the north of the cairn.

 The scarp winds its way east-west between Rhigos and Mynydd Resolven, and various Bronze Age cairns are strung out along its length.
 For example to the west are Craig-y-Pant and Garn Fach, and to the east, Twyn Canwyllyr, Craig-y-Bwlch and Rhondda Fach Cairns, all occupying similar locations on the scarp.